The dangers to our dogs from Rock Salt and Dogs paws

 Antifreeze is another dangerous, highly toxic substance.
 The sweet-tasting ethylene glycol is attractive to our pets, but if swallowed, can cause untold damage and even death.
 Look out for any puddles in the road whilst out on your dog walk that may contain chemicals.

 To make sure that your pets are safe during this snowy weather, try to follow the following suggestions:

 Walking – Don’t allow your pet to go outside by themselves, especially if the area has been freshly gritted.
 Rock salt can become embedded in between their pads, which can be swallowed when they come to clean their feet.
 Try to stick to grassed areas and footpaths that haven’t been gritted.
-An idea is to invest in special dog boots that fit onto the paws, to prevent any actual contact with salt on the pavement.
+The idea is to invest in special dog boots that fit onto the paws, to prevent any actual contact with salt on the pavement.
 Ice balls can collect in the excess fur between the dog’s toes, making it very uncomfortable when walking.
 Clip any excess fur before going outside.
 Try cutting back on walks.
 Our article on How to exercise the dog in winter may be of help.

 Cleaning – After your walk clean your pet’s paws immediately.
 A soft brush and warm water should be fine.
 Dry the feet with a towel.
-Don’t leave your shoes lying around where they can reach them or they may attempt to lick the salt on the soles.
+Please don’t leave your shoes lying around where they can reach them, or they may attempt to lick the salt on the soles.

 Antifreeze – If you need to add antifreeze to your vehicle, or screen-wash to your windscreen wiper bottle, clean up any spills from the road.
 These products have a sweet taste, which may attract any passing animals.

 Salting your own pavements and patio area – if you do have to lay down any rock salt on your own property, do so sparingly if you have pets at home.

 Please read our article on Tips for Winter dog care.